 Government financial assistance for beleaguered movie theatre operators is on the way.
 Funding for independent theatres that had been championed through the Save our Stages initiative was included in the $900B Coronavirus Response and Relief Act signed into law last Sunday evening by President Trump.

-Unlike with last spring’s Paycheck Protection Program, the new aid will be provided as grants, rather than loans which can be forgiven if the recipient uses them for payroll expenses primarily.
+Unlike last spring’s Paycheck Protection Program, the new aid will be provided as grants, rather than loans which can be forgiven if the recipient uses them for payroll expenses primarily.
 This restriction has been problematic for many theatres because the payroll needed to be paid during a period when many had been forced to remain closed by local health authorities.